walton5511/wikiwikihk/docs/information/titles.md

   - <BCard>MP recovery is increased by 150.</BCard>
 - Mad Hatter (Mad March Hare raid - Easter event):
   - <BCard>Maximum MP is increased by 1000.</BCard>
+- Duellist (Arena Shop):
+  - <BCard>Attack power is increased by 10% during an attack in the team arena.</BCard>
+  - <BCard>Damage taken in the team arena is reduced by 10%</BCard>
+- Saviour of the Orcs (A7 main quest):
+  - <BCard>Increases the damage against Orc by 10%.</BCard>